spotlightpa/poor-richard/content/news/2022-06-01-SPLCOVIDRESOURCEXX.md

 aliases = ["/about/coronavirus-dashboard-faq/", "/news/2020/03/pa-coronavirus-updates-cases-map-live-tracker/"]
 arc-id = "ETDW7CK7BREMRHKRK3QK6MJX3Y"
 authors = ["Jamie Martines"]
-blurb = "Where to find reliable data and information about Pennsylvania’s COVID response, including vaccines for kids under 5." byline = "Jamie Martines of Spotlight PA" description = "Where to find reliable data and information about Pennsylvania’s COVID response, including vaccines for kids under 5." image = "external/c37n0b09pb7hb59d9z7tadgyc0.jpeg" image-credit = "Dan Nott / For Spotlight PA" image-description = "Pa.
+blurb = "Where to find reliable data and information about Pennsylvania’s COVID response, including guidance on second boosters ahead of fall." byline = "Jamie Martines of Spotlight PA" description = "Where to find reliable data and information about Pennsylvania’s COVID response, including guidance on second boosters ahead of fall." image = "external/c37n0b09pb7hb59d9z7tadgyc0.jpeg" image-credit = "Dan Nott / For Spotlight PA" image-description = "Pa.
 COVID updates: Where to find reliable data and information about Pennsylvania’s COVID response, including vaccines for kids under 5."